2017 Chevrolet Impala Overview

 The 2017 Chevrolet Impala combines capable performance with a comfortable interior.
 Throw in a large trunk and good technology, and it's easy to see why the Impala is among the best large cars.

 Is the Chevrolet Impala a Good Car?

 The Chevy Impala was once known as king of the rental cars and outfitted with cheap cabin materials.
-Today, it is a very good large car.
+Today, Chevrolet has turned it into a very good large car.
 Its base four-cylinder engine is powerful enough to handle everyday driving situations, though the transmission could perform better.
 While it’s one of the lower-priced cars in its segment, the Impala doesn’t skimp on standard features, which include a power driver’s seat, an audio system with satellite radio and six speakers, and a built-in Wi-Fi hot spot.
 Its interior is well-designed and roomy, like cars with much higher price tags.

 Some large cars have better safety ratings and some have more powerful base engines, but none offer the total package at such a good price.
-In fact, the Impala is the winner of the 2017 Best Large Car for the Money award because it has the best combination of quality and value in the class.
+In fact, the Impala is the winner of the 2017 Best Large Car for the Money award because it has the best combination of quality and value among vehicles in the class.

 Should I Buy the Chevy Impala?